khyron-realm/khyron-realm-darkrift-server/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Test repository contains the Darkrift 2 Server with the Unlimited Mining Game plugin that is deployed on the Google Cloud ComputeEngine virtual machine.
+The repository contains the Darkrift 2 Console Application with the Khyron Realm Game plugin that is deployed on the Google Cloud ComputeEngine virtual machine.

 ### Built Using